PAPERZILLA

 Features & Use Cases

-Paperzilla turns paper discovery into a continuously running research system.
-Create a project for any research interest, and Paperzilla monitors new papers, ranks what matters, explains every match, summarizes key findings, and delivers them to your inbox, RSS reader, CLI, or AI agent.
+Paperzilla turns research discovery into a continuously running research system.
+Create a project for any research interest, and Paperzilla monitors new papers, alerts, and paper-related datasets, software repos, and patents in one feed.
+It ranks what matters, explains every match, summarizes key findings, and delivers updates to your inbox, RSS reader, CLI, API, or AI agent.

 Guided setup; takes less than 2 minutes